 Meeting friends?
 Here's how to handle the awkward new rules - from sharing food to avoiding hugs.

-Children seem to be at low risk from the disease, but can they still spread it?
+Children are at low risk from the disease, but concerns have been raised for teachers.

 Coronavirus: The human cost of virus misinformation Wed, 27 May 2020 00:02:48 GMT